Aldwin Gerard Francis: Contributions to sport

 Francis was an avid sportsman, referee and sports administrator.
 As an athlete, he captained school cricket and football teams at St. Mary’s College and the National University of Ireland, and competed with the championship-winning Maple Club — of which he was a founder member, and which was "once regarded as "The Greatest" team ever to grace the soccer fields in Trinidad and Tobago [and] became the first league champions in 1927 in the Trinidad Amateur Football Association (TAFA) competition" (see also: List of Trinidad and Tobago football champions).

 In addition, he was Island Chess Champion at the 1939 Trinidad and Tobago Chess Championship (also representing Trinidad at chess 1938 and 1948); Snooker Champion (1941); represented Trinidad in Inter-Colonial Cricket (1939); won the Open Doubles Tennis Champion (1946), and also won the Maple Club’s Men’s Doubles Lawn Tennis title of Maple Club with Alroy Nicholls in 1957.
 He also managed the Trinidad football team trip to Barbados (1944), and was a TAFA referee.

 He was instrumental in forming the Bonanza Cricket League, Maple Club, and the Trinidad Cricket Council (which became the Trinidad and Tobago Cricket Board — the latter with Sir Errol Dos Santos, Sir Lindsay Grant, and Lord Learie Constantine in 1956.
 He served as President for a time with each organisation, holding the position at Maple Club from 1950 through 1964.
-He also served as President of the Trinidad Chess Association, and was a member of the Council of the Trinidad and Tobago Football Association; the Chess Section of the Victoria Institute; Trinidad Football Selection Committee; WITCO Sports Foundation; and was an honorary member of TAFA and the Queen's Park Cricket Club.

 Upon his death, several articles appeared in the newspapers commenting on his contribution to sports.
 "He made a substantial contribution to our sport," wrote footballer and commentator Albert "Bootins" Alkins in his Trinidad Express column.
 Brunell Jones wrote in the Evening News: "The Bonanza era spawned a large army of knowledgeable men in cricket and Dr. Francis was among the best of them.
 He could smell a bad shot, a faulty bit of fielding or a bad ball a mile off, and he could write about the game."
 Sir Errol Dos Santos told the Trinidad Express: "Dr. Francis will be greatly missed.
 He was a great asset to the cricket world."
 In the Trinidad Guardian, Alvin Corneal wrote: "With his death there now appears a vacuum in the sporting world.
 It will be, of course, a long time before this vacuum is replaced."